wnim/UVM-Log-Focus/README.md

 # UVM-Log-Focus
 > UVM-Log-Focus comes with a variety of functions that will help you ignore the inherent noise of UVM log files.
+>
+_Despite the many TODOs you see in this README, the plugin is fully functional._
 ## Folding based on search terms
 * [ ] TODO: Add a gif here demonstrating the power of "SearchTerms"
 * [ ] TODO: Add a table the outlines the different key combinations and what they do